ein-lang/ein/docs/references/language-specification/packages.md

 - Each repository of some version control system (VCS) composes a package.
   - Currently, only [Git](https://git-scm.com/) is supported.
 - Packages contain modules.
+- Packages are either application or library packages.
-- Modules in packages of the `Library` type can be imported by other packages.
+- Modules in library packages can be imported by other packages.

 ## Package names